Today, we will learn how to start affiliate marketing, including what it is, what it isn’t, and what you can expect when you get started.

 - You recommend the audiobook service, Audible.com, to a friend on Facebook.
 Your friend signs up for their trial program and you make $25.

-Best yet, you don’t need to worry about any of the trackings!
-Affiliate networks take care of all that for you, and you just collect a check!
+Best yet, you don’t need to worry about any tracking!
+Affiliate networks take care of everything for you; you collect a check!

-When looking into how to start affiliate marketing, you’ll find lots of affiliate networks online that’ll let you promote stuff for a commission, but the one that we like the best is Clickbank.
+When looking into how to start affiliate marketing, you’ll find many affiliate networks online that’ll let you promote stuff for a commission, but the one we like the best is Clickbank.

 Aside from offering commissions up to 75% of the purchase price, Clickbank features some of the best digital products in the world that solve real-world, everyday problems!